yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/user-post-messages.md

 ## Permissions

 Choose one of the following least privileged permissions to call this method.
-Delegated permissions for personal Microsoft accounts are not supported for this method.
 For more information, see [User permissions](/graph/permissions-reference#user-permissions).

 | Permission type | Least privileged permission |
 |:--------------- |:----------------------------- |